-251 Introduction to Linear 3 Credit Hours Algebra 3 Billable Contact Hours
+251 Introduction to Linear 3 Credit Hours Algebra 3 Billable Contact Hours Prerequisite: A grade of C or better in MATH 171

 This course is an introduction to linear algebra.
 The content of the course includes methods for solving systems of equations, matrices, vector spaces, inner product spaces, eigenvalues and eigenvectors and linear transformations.
 The purpose of this course is to introduce students to linear algebra.
 Specifically, the course prepares students to work with abstract mathematical structures and multivariate problems.